Add an Oracle Access Gate Application

 - Access Gateway has been configured to use your Okta tenant as IDP.

-- An external Oracle Access Gateway Server based application which requires protection.
+- An external Oracle Access Gate application that requires protection.

 - Appropriate DNS entries for both the legacy application and the exposed new URL exist.

-- Appropriate DNS entries for both the protected application and the external URL for example:
+- Appropriate DNS entries for both the protected application and the external URL exist.
+For example:

 Value Description https://access-gate.externalexample.com External or customer facing application URL. https://access-gate.internalexample.com